Dhana009/FlowHub/testing/phasea.md

 ---

+### **A10 — Test Design Techniques**

+**Scope:** Systematic approaches to designing test cases.

+**Depth Level Required:** **Medium–High**

+**Goal:** Understand how to design test cases systematically, not randomly.

+**Learn deeply:**
+* Equivalence Partitioning (what it is, why it exists, how to identify equivalence classes, examples)
+* Boundary Value Analysis (min, max, just inside/outside boundaries, why boundaries matter, examples)
+* Decision Tables (complex business rules, condition combinations, how to build decision tables, examples)
+* State Transition Testing (state-based systems, valid/invalid transitions, state diagrams, examples)
+* Error Guessing (experience-based testing, common error patterns, when to use it)
+* Use Case Testing (user scenarios, happy paths, alternative flows, exception flows)
+* When to use each technique (which technique fits which scenario)
+* How to combine techniques (using multiple techniques for comprehensive coverage)
+* Real-world examples (applying techniques to actual test scenarios)
+* Test case design process (how to systematically design test cases using these techniques)

+**Learn lightly:**
+* Pairwise testing (basic concept, when it's useful)
+* Orthogonal arrays (basic concept only)

+**Skip:**
+* All possible test design techniques (focus on core 5–6)
+* Academic definitions only (focus on practical application)
+* Techniques you won't use in automation (focus on applicable ones)

+**Focus:** Practical application, when to use which technique, real-world examples, how techniques connect to automation.

+---

+### **A11 — CI/CD Basics (Conceptual Understanding)**

+**Scope:** Understanding CI/CD conceptually before Phase C implementation.

+**Depth Level Required:** **Low–Medium**

+**Goal:** Understand CI/CD conceptually, not implementation (that's Phase C).

+**Learn:**
+* What CI/CD is (Continuous Integration, Continuous Deployment, Continuous Delivery concepts)
+* Why it exists (automation benefits, faster feedback, quality gates, reduced manual work)
+* How it fits in SDLC (automated testing in pipeline, quality gates at each stage)
+* Basic pipeline stages (build → test → deploy, what happens in each stage)
+* What happens when tests fail in CI (pipeline stops, notifications, feedback loop)
+* How CI/CD helps SDET work (automated test execution, regression testing, faster feedback)
+* CI/CD triggers (when pipelines run: on commit, on PR, scheduled, manual)
+* Test execution in CI (how tests run in CI environment, parallel execution, test reports)
+* Quality gates (what they are, how they prevent bad code from reaching production)

+**Learn lightly:**
+* Different CI/CD tools (GitHub Actions, Jenkins, GitLab CI, basic awareness only)
+* Pipeline configuration basics (just conceptual, not syntax)

+**Skip:**
+* How to write GitHub Actions workflows (Phase C)
+* How to configure Jenkins pipelines (Phase C)
+* Advanced pipeline patterns (Phase C)
+* Docker/containerization in CI (Phase C)
+* Cloud deployment strategies (Phase C)

+**Focus:** Conceptual understanding of CI/CD value, how it fits in SDLC, why it matters for SDET work.
+Implementation details come in Phase C.

+---

 After completing Phase A, you may help create the **Résumé Blueprint** (preliminary mapping of skills to résumé lines).

 ---